 Test smoke detectors

 You know the saying, safety first.
-This is something that can be easily overlooked but testing smoke detectors will take you literally 5 minutes or less.
+Testing smoke detectors is something that you can easily overlook but will take you literally 5 minutes or less.
 Just do it, check it off the list and keep your family safe.

 Giving your house a deep cleaning each month will prevent the build-up of nasty grime and filth that is not only disgusting but can lead to other issues like insects and rodents.
 Make a list of everything that needs to get scrubbed and divide up the duties (better yet, use the list that we created for you).
 Regular cleaning will make it much more manageable versus doing it once in a while.
 If you have hardwood floors, check out this comprehensive guide on How to Deep Clean Hardwood Floors.

 Replace HVAC filters (every three months)

-In order to maintain good air quality in your home and keep your HVAC system running smoothly, replace the air filter every three months.
-They are inexpensive and replacing them is as simple as sliding the old one out and the new one in.
+To maintain excellent air quality in your home, and keep your HVAC system running smoothly, replace the air filter every three months.
+They are inexpensive, and replacing them is as simple.
 You can even order them off Amazon.
 No excuses.

 Inspect fire extinguishers

-It’s important to regularly inspect your fire extinguishers for obvious reasons.
+It’s essential to inspect your fire extinguishers regularly.
 This article gives a good overview of what to look for during the inspection.
-In addition to inspecting them, make sure they are stored in places that you can access quickly and are close to areas that are prone to fires such as your kitchen or furnace.
+In addition to inspecting, make sure you store your fire extinguishers in places that you can access quickly and are close to areas that are prone to fires such as your kitchen or furnace.

 Clean garbage disposal

 Clean your garbage disposal each month to prevent repulsive odors from developing and debris from getting stuck and damaging the system.
-There are several easy techniques you can use to clean your disposal.
+There are several simple techniques you can use to clean your disposal.
 Cut up lemons and toss them in while you’re running it.
 Instead of lemons, you can use ice cubes.
 You can also pour dry baking soda down the drain along with a cup of distilled white vinegar.